 We meet monthly after school.
 Students in Spanish or native speakers of Spanish are invited to join.
 We decorated the homecoming banner and walked in the parade.
 We also had a meeting with an exchange student from Spain, Natalia, and we enjoyed chips and salsa while we interviewed her in Spanish and English about Spain.
 Our Christmas meeting we made and decorated pinatas.
 In February, we plan to snack and play loteria, an authentic Mexican bingo game.
 It's a good opportunity for students to enjoy Spanish language and culture outside the confines of the classroom!

 Sponsors: Mr. Shively and Mrs. Etter

-The Japanese Club was started in 1999 by Ms. Gotshall and her Japanese students at the time.
-The club meets every other Monday after school.
-The club involves any Japanese students who can pay small dues and show up to the meetings.
-The Japanese Club gets together in order to make food and crafts, play games, and sing songs.
-Students also participate in a tea ceremony, making calligraphy, and making flower arrangements.
+Japanese Club was started in 1999 by Ms. Gotschall and her Japanese students at the time.
+The club meets on the first Monday of each Month, immediately after school.
+Anyone is invited to join, and you don't have to speak Japanese to join us.
+We get together in order to make food and crafts, play games, and learn about Japanese culture, some examples are making onigiri, practicing calligraphy and even flying kites.
 The goal of the club is to provide culturally authentic experiences for students interested in learning about Japan.

 Sponsor: Mr. von Werder

 Synergy is the award-winning show choir from Shelbyville High School in Shelbyville, Indiana.
 Synergy is a very active ensemble that performs regularly at high school concerts and special events, show choir competitions, and various community functions in the Central Indiana area.
 Credits for this award winning show choir include Best Vocals, Best Choreography, Best Backup Band, Best Technical Crew, and the choir has been named Grand Champion at numerous show choir competitions.

 Jazz Band, Marching Band, Pep Band, Pit Ensemble, and Solo/Ensemble

 Please visit the SHS Band Website for more information.